 A Cattle Egret made another brief appearance on No 3 island pic @MK

 The second ever Yellow-browed Warbler - four years after the first - was the highlight of September which also saw the long overdue appearance of Great Egrets this year.
 Cattle Egret, Tree Pipit and Black-necked Grebe were recorded as well for the second time in 2024 while a remarkable flock of 12 Sandwich Terns flew through the reservoirs.
-In all, 91 species were seen across the month with the year list now standing at 138, the same as last year and nine ahead of 2022.
+In all, 91 species were seen across the month with the year list now standing at 137, one behind last year and eight ahead of 2022.

 A Red Kite was seen on the 10th and two Buzzards on the 15th with another on the 21st.
 Hobby made regular, if again usually brief, appearances with records on seven days - one less than last year - with the last sighting on the 21st while Peregrines were semi-resident on the pylons on the south side.
 An evening visit on the 28th revealed that at least one,and probably two, Little Owls had re-appeared - just as they did last year - which raises questions again of where they spend the rest of their time.